 Introduction to American Law

 This course is intended to provide a broad introduction to key elements of American law.
-The first term of this course will introduce students to some of the distinctive aspects of United States law and legal institutions, including sources of U.S. law, the role that lawyers play in the U.S. legal profession, U.S. legal education, issues of federalism, and the protection of individual rights.
+The first term of this course will introduce students to some of the distinctive aspects of United States law and legal institutions, including sources of U.S. law, case method and the structure of American federalism.
 In the second half of the course, special attention will be given to developing a working understanding of the American litigation system, including pre-trial discovery and trial procedure, and the growth of alternatives to litigation, such as mediation.
 Students will conduct a mock civil trial, playing the roles of attorneys, witnesses, and jurors.